Holidays and memorial days

 23.08 – European Day of Remembrance of the Victims of Stalinism and Nazism

 It is celebrated annually in the countries of the European Union on the day of the signing of the Molotov-Ribbentrop Pact in 1939.
 This document recorded a conspiracy between two totalitarian regimes and paved the way for the start of World War II.
 In a secret protocol to this treaty, totalitarian regimes divided spheres of influence in Europe.
-Their agreements provided for the liquidation of a number of countries – Poland, Lithuania, Latvia, Estonia.
+Their agreements provided for the liquidation of several countries – Poland, Lithuania, Latvia, Estonia.
 A week after the signing of the Pact, on September 1, 1939, Nazi Germany invaded Poland, starting World War II.

 29.08 – Memorial Day of defenders of Ukraine who died in the struggle for independence, sovereignty and territorial integrity

 It was established in 2019 with the aim of honoring the memory of military personnel and members of volunteer formations who died in the struggle for the independence, sovereignty and territorial integrity of Ukraine and perpetuating their heroism.
-The memorial date was established as a reminder of one of the bloodiest events of the war in the east of Ukraine – the Ilovai tragedy.
+The memorial date was established as a reminder of one of the bloodiest events of the war in the east of Ukraine – the Ilovaisk tragedy.
 On August 29, 2014, during the withdrawal of the ATO forces from the encirclement near Ilovaisk, the Russian leadership violated the agreements, and the enemy armed forces shot at the Ukrainian military columns at close range.
 At that time, according to official data, 366 Ukrainian soldiers were killed, 429 were wounded, 158 went missing, 300 were captured.

 29.09 – The Day of Remembrance of the Babyn Yar Victims